moscovig/spark_mlib_match/README.md

 For adding non-matching samples, we join the training set with itself on (country_a=country_b and id_a!=id_b)

+We have:
+Match: 500 samples
+No Match: 55240 samples

+#
 ##Spark Model params
 val numClasses = 2
 val categoricalFeaturesInfo = Map[Int, Int](2->6)